mchldann/FeedbackGuidedIntentionScheduling/README.md

 ## Running the Oracle Experiments

-The code in Main.java is set up to reproduce the results from the paper, but it takes quite a while to run, so be warned!
+The code in Main.java is set up to reproduce the results from the paper.
+Be warned, the experiments are repeated many times to reduce the error bounds, so it takes quite a while to run!

-The experiment type is controlled via arg[0].
+The experiment type is controlled via arg[0]:
 * Use WEIGHTED_GOALS to generate the results from Figure 2(a) in the paper.
 * Use CONTEXTUAL_WEIGHTED_GOALS to generate the results from Figure 2(b) in the paper.
 * Use TIME_TAKEN to generate the results from Figure 2(c) in the paper.